dziegelbein/downzip/README.md

 This package is based on a fork of v2.0.1 of https://www.npmjs.com/package/downzip

 It adds an optional fourth parameter to the downzip method.
 That parameter is an object that may contain any of the
 following:
-- fetchInit: An async/sync function returning the init object to be used with the fetch operation used for the download
+- fetchInit: An async/sync function returning the init object to be used with the fetch operation used for the download of individual files added to the zip archive
+- responseHeaders: An object of headers to use in the zip response.
+This overrides/adds to the headers that downzip sends automatically.
+For example, setting this to { 'content-type': 'application/zip' } will result in the response containing a content-type header of 'application/zip' (the default is 'application/octet-stream'), with the content-disposition and content-length headers remaining as downzip determines.
 - onProgress: A callback that takes a progress object of the form { id, file, progFile, progFileset, progTotal, done }
 - onError: A callback that takes an error object of the form { id, file, error }

-For example, to set the Authorization header for each file download:
+For example, to set the Authorization header for each file download and override the default Content-Type response
+header:

 ```
 const downZip = new DownZip()